Ramshah Tomar

-Ramshah Tomar (born Ramsingh Tomar) was the last Tomara Rajput king of Gwalior.
+Ramshah Tomar (born Ram Singh Tomar or Ramshah Tanwar) famously known as "Shaho ka Shah" or (King of Kings) was the last Tomara Rajput king of Gwalior.
 He was ousted by Akbar and sought refuge at his maternal home in Mewar which at the time was the only state offering resistance to Akbar.
 Owing to his valour, Udai Singh gave him the title of "Shaho Ka Shah" and also married one of his daughter to Ramshah's son Shalivahan Singh Tomar.